 - Schedule: you can choose to perform full, differential or incremental backup, and automate execution daily, weekly or monthly according to the frequency you specified.

 3. Start Backup: Click Start Backup to select to Add the schedule and start backup now, or Add the schedule only.

 Created backup tasks will be listed separated for further log checking, task changing, or restoring.

-Many people confuse VMware backup with snapshot.
+Many people confuse VMware backup with snapshots.
 In fact, they are 2 different things.
-Although VMware snapshots are convenient for quickly rolling back the VM to specific point of time, they cannot replace backups, and need be used properly to maintain the VM system performance.
+Although VMware snapshots are convenient for quickly rolling back the VM to a specific point in time, they cannot replace backups, and need to be used properly to maintain the VM system performance.

 In this article, I introduced what are snapshots and the best practices to use them, including the detailed steps of how to create, revert, and delete them.
 Snapshots cannot replace backups, but using them in conjunction with backups can greatly improve your work efficiency.

-To proper backup VMware ESXi VMs, you can choose AOMEI Cyber Backup to help you schedule automatic backup tasks for multiple VMs.
+To properly backup VMware ESXi VMs, you can choose AOMEI Cyber Backup to help you schedule automatic backup tasks for multiple VMs.
 Except for VMware ESXi VMs, it also supports Microsoft Hyper-V.